094459/newsletter-oss-projects/README.md

 [awskillswitch](https://aws-oss.beachgeek.co.uk/3gr) is an open sourced tool from Jeffrey Lyon that is worth checking out.
 AWS Kill Switch is a Lambda function (and proof of concept client) that an organisation can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policy (SCP) on any account in their organisation.
 Make sure you check out the README for full details, but this looks like it might be one of those tools that are useful to have in the back pocket in times of need. (#181)

+**cloudcatalog**

+[cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
+Check out the README for more details, including an example architecture that was documented. (#187)

 **observability-solution-kit**

 [observability-solution-kit](https://aws-oss.beachgeek.co.uk/3d3) this repository is the Ollyv sdk.
 The Ollyv sdk offers a simple way to configure its behaviour through *.properties files, which are environment-specific.
 Currently code is provide from NodeLambda ✨ · NodeExpress 👟 · JavaSpring 🦚 (#177)

 ### Java, Kotlin, Scala, OpenJDK

+**java-on-aws**

+[java-on-aws](https://aws-oss.beachgeek.co.uk/3lx) is a fantastic resource for all Java developers who want to dive deeper on how to deploy their Java applications on AWS.
+Taking a sample application, the workshop looks at how you can containerise it, and then deploy it across a number of different compute environments - from serverless to Kubernetes.(#187)

 **powertools-lambda-kotlin**